enjoy-digital/litex/misoclib/com/liteeth/doc/source/docs/intro/about.rst

 ======================
 We love open-source hardware and like sharing our designs with others.

-LiteEth is developed and maintained by EnjoyDigital.
+LiteEth is mainly developed and maintained by EnjoyDigital.

 If you would like to know more about LiteEth or if you are already a happy user and would like to extend it for your needs, EnjoyDigital can provide standard